DLii-Research/setbert/README.md

 pip install dbtk-setbert
 ```

-Download pre-trained SetBERT model trained on the Qiita platform:
+Download SetBERT pre-trained on the Qiita 16S platform (see [Available Models](#available-models) for other options):
 ```py
 from setbert import SetBert